top of page

 I am a neuroscientist working at the intersection of molecular neuroanatomy and behavior.
 My research interest is concerned with how experiences are instantiated in the brain's neurocircuitry to support maladaptive behavior relevant to human psychopathology.

-The focus of my work is dedicated to understanding the neurobiological basis of substance use disorders including mechanisms that lead to the development of dependence, attachment and withdrawal states, craving, relapse, and cognitive impairment.
+The focus of my work is dedicated to understanding the neurobiological basis of substance use and abuse disorders including mechanisms that lead to the development of dependence, attachment and withdrawal states, craving, relapse, and cognitive impairment.

 As an undergraduate student, I studied Biological Sciences at the University of California, Irvine.
 Following a short period in Japan where I trained in molecular neurobiology with Dr. Yamamoto at the University of Osaka Medical School, I began my graduate training at New York University (NYU) as a master's student with Dr. Chiye Aoki focusing on fear learning relevant for anxiety disorders.
 My work at NYU had a profound influence in my developing an interest in experience-dependent neuroplasticity.